KrystianD/screentool/README.md

 screentool
 =====

-A tool to make screenshots in a blazingly fast way.
+A tool to make screenshots in a blazingly fast way (with annotations support).

 # Compilation